cmayoracurzio/streamlit_firebase_auth/README.md

-# Streamlit + Firebase Auth boilerplate
+# Streamlit + Firebase Authentication

-Simple Streamlit app with Authentication using Firebase Web API (no dependencies required).
+Simple boilerplate Streamlit app with Authentication using Firebase Web API (no dependencies required).
+Intended for users getting started with Streamlit.

 **Note:** Remember to add your Firebase project Web API key to the .streamlit/secrets.toml... **and keep it a secret!**